srich36/TodayILearned/til_docs/index.md

 Interested in startups and technology?
 Check out the plenty of entrepreneurship topics and podcasts notes to quickly learn everything I have.

+Want to learn more about me?
+Check out my [résumé](Resume.pdf) to see what I've been up to!

-Want more detail and more long-form thoughts?
-My [personal blog](https://theseanrich.com) may have what you're looking for.
+[//]: # ( Want more detail and more long-form thoughts?
+My [personal blog]&#40;https://theseanrich.com&#41; may have what you're looking for.)

-Tell me what you want to learn next on my new Twitter account.
+[//]: # ( Tell me what you want to learn next on my new Twitter account.
 You're busy.
-I'll save you the time and share it with you.
+I'll save you the time and share it with you.)